Thuleanx/thuleanx.github.io/blog/_posts/2025-06-23-normal-mapping.md

 I was impressed at the similarities.

-The technique involve encoding surface details in a texture instead of directly on the mesh, and saves a lot of memory and computation by texture interpolation.
+The technique involve encoding surface details in a texture instead of directly on the mesh, and saves a lot of memory by interpolation.

 Applying this to a brick material in my engine Liebeskind yields a textured, elevated material even though both images below are flat quads.